How to Set Up SSH Keys for GitHub (Mac, Linux and Windows)

 ssh-add --apple-use-keychain ~/.ssh/id_ed25519

-The --apple-use-keychain flag stores the passphrase in macOS Keychain so it persists across reboots.
-On macOS 12 Monterey and earlier, the flag is -K instead.
+The --apple-use-keychain flag stores the passphrase in macOS Keychain, so it persists across reboots.
+On older macOS (Monterey and earlier), use -K instead.

 Host github.com